 If you fly infrequently, a charter membership may be the best option since it does not require a large sum up-front, nor does it require the ongoing, long-term financial commitment that comes with buying or leasing a share of an aircraft.
 With a charter membership, such as that offered by Wheels Up, you purchase a membership (about $20,000) and pay annual dues (under $10,000).
 You can then purchase flight time on the company's fleet of aircraft (eg about $5,000/hour on a King Air 350i), as and when you need it.
 This type of charter membership is a relatively new concept and is an alternative to just one off charters.

 Typical Commitment: Minimum 12 months; pay as you fly.

 Single Seat Memberships

-Lastly, there is the type of single seat membership that is offered by Surf Air and Beacon.
+Lastly, there is the type of single seat membership that is offered by Surf Air and similar companies.
 Something of a hybrid between commercial and charter aircraft models, this offers many of the benefits of private air travel – avoiding crowds, last minute booking, penalty-free booking changes, luxury aircraft – without the financial expense.
 It also lacks much of the flexibility of private air travel, since the flights travel specific routes at specific scheduled times.
 However, if you travel regularly within a designated area, typically the commuter belts of California or the Hamptons – NYC – Boston triangle, this can be an enormous money and time saver when compared to usual commuter travel.
 The cost is lower than any of the other types of membership, taking the form of a monthly fee (around $2,000), which can usually be cancelled at any time.
 For that monthly fee, you can fly once or half a dozen times, as your needs dictate.

 Typical Commitment: Month to month; unlimited flying.